danieljameschadwick/portfolio/README.md

 ## frontend

-NextJS application styled with TailwindCSS 2.
+NextJS deployed on Vercel, using API routes with Prisma and MongoDB Atlas.

 ## backend